Followers

 Author, Author

-It is beyond the scope of this blog to give details of Simcoe’s post-war life in England.
-He entered Parliament briefly and offered to raise a ranger unit to fight the French.
-Simcoe wrote a book on his experiences with the Rangers, titled "A Journal of the Operations of the Queen's Rangers" from the end of the year 1777 to the conclusion of the late American War, self-published in 1787 for distribution to his friends.
+It is beyond this blog’s scope to detail Simcoe’s post-war life in England.
+He briefly entered Parliament and offered to raise a ranger unit to fight the French.
+Simcoe wrote a book about his experiences with the Rangers, titled "A Journal of the Operations of the Queen's Rangers," covering the period from late 1777 to the end of the American War.
+He self-published it in 1787 for his friends.

 Lieutenant Governor

-Simcoe returned to North America when he resigned from Parliament in 1792 to accept the post of Lieutenant Governor of Upper Canada (today’s Ontario) under Governor-General Guy Carleton.
-His tenacious personality, so suited to combat, kept him at odds with London.
-But Simcoe proved a remarkably effective and visionary leader.
-His ideas were progressive for the period.
-While cherishing and promoting British institutions, he also promoted American style economics and self-reliance.
-He promoted agriculture, property rights, and settlement of what was then the Canadian frontier.
-He built roads.
+Simcoe returned to North America after resigning from Parliament in 1792 to accept the position of Lieutenant Governor of Upper Canada (today’s Ontario) under Governor-General Guy Carleton.
+His resilient personality, well-suited for conflict, often put him at odds with London.
+However, Simcoe proved to be a highly effective and visionary leader.
+His ideas were considered progressive for his time.
+While he valued and supported British institutions, he also advocated for American-style economics and self-reliance.
+He supported agriculture, property rights, and settlement of what was then the Canadian frontier.
+He also built roads.

 As Lieut.
 Gov. Simcoe was a builder

-He was even-handed with the Indians, supported the loyalists, and pushed for education and culture.
-He was anti-slavery when slavery was still a thing in the British Empire.
-Fearing a war with America, he moved the capital from Newark to York on the north shore of Lake Ontario - today's Toronto.
-To help defend Upper Canada from possible American encroachment or invasion, Simcoe raised a Canadian version of the Queen's Rangers, with himself as its colonel.
-But illness would once more strike.
-In 1796, neuralgia and gout spurred a leave of absence to England.
-Simcoe resigned from his post in 1798 and did not return to Canada.
+He was fair with the Indians, supported the loyalists, and promoted education and culture.
+He was anti-slavery even when slavery was still widespread in the British Empire.
+Fearing a war with America, he moved the capital from Newark to York on the north shore of Lake Ontario—today's Toronto.
+To help defend Upper Canada from possible American attacks or invasion, Simcoe created a Canadian version of the Queen's Rangers, with himself as its colonel.
+However, illness struck again.
+In 1796, neuralgia and gout forced him to take a leave of absence to England.
+Simcoe resigned from his position in 1798 and never returned to Canada.

 Simcoe as colonel of the Queen's Rangers in Canada